-- 4. Prior to first occupation of the development, the following shall be submitted to and be approved in writing by the Local Planning Authority: - A Verification Report, by an independent environmental consultant, which shall include the following; - i) Verification that the made ground has been removed to a depth of 1m below the intended ground level or alternatively as far as the underlying clean subsoil in each of the rear gardens. - ii) Verification that clean material has been imported to ensure that the top 1m of ground is free of contamination. - iii) Documentation demonstrating a sufficient level of in-situ soil testing verifying that the material is suitable.
+6. Prior to first occupation of the development of each phase of the approved development, the following shall be submitted to and be approved in writing by the Local Planning Authority:

+A Verification Report, by an independent environmental consultant, which shall include the following;

+- i) Verification that the made ground has been removed to a depth of 1m below the intended ground level or alternatively as far as the underlying clean subsoil in each of the rear gardens. - ii) Verification that clean material has been imported to ensure that the top 1m of ground is free of contamination. - iii) Documentation demonstrating a sufficient level of in-situ soil testing verifying that the material is suitable.